On branched covering representation of 4-manifolds: Proofs

-\begin{proof} By Theorem \ref{equiv-boundary/thm}, the labeled links $L_0$ and $L_1$ representing the coverings $p_0$ and $p_1$, respectively, are related by labeled isotopy and moves $B_i$ in Figure \ref{bmoves/fig}.
-Each move $B_i$ can be realized by a pair of the Montesinos moves $M_i$ in Figure \ref{cmoves/fig}.
-This is shown in Figure \ref{cusps/fig} for $i=1$, while it is trivial for $i=2$.
-Moreover, for $i = 1$ the two moves are opposite to each other (cf. \cite[page 5]{BP05}, or the proof of Theorem 6.2.3 in \cite{BP12}).
+\begin{proof} By Theorem \ref{equiv-boundary/thm}, the labeled links $L_0$ and $L_1$ representing the coverings $p_0$ and $p_1$, respectively, are related by labeled isotopy and moves $B_1$ and $B_2$ depicted in Figure \ref{bmoves/fig}.
+Each move $B_i$ can be realized as a composition of two iterations of the same Montesinos move $M_i$ depicted in Figure \ref{cmoves/fig}, applied in opposite directions and in the alternative form of Figure \ref{cmoves-bis/fig} for $i=1$ (the two directions are equivalent for $i=2$).
+This is shown in Figure \ref{cusps/fig} for $B_1$, while it is trivial for $B_2$ (cf. \cite[page 5]{BP05}, or the proof of Theorem 6.2.3 in \cite{BP12}).